 These boxes are usually made of wood and are hand-painted.
 They open at the top with a hinged door.
 The inside of the box is a dry and safe place to keep the important items you hold dear from your deceased loved one.
 Boxes can be as unique as the person who died.
 Some are elaborate with etchings or carvings.
-Some have the name of the deceased and his birth and dates dates.
+Some have the name of the deceased and their birth date and death date on them.

 Items to Keep in Bereavement Boxes

 When your loved one dies, he or she leaves everything behind.
-While some items you may want to give to charity or family members, there are other possessions you will want to keep.
+While some items you may want to give to charity or family members, there are other possessions you will want to keep to look upon and remember the anniversary of their death.
 Some of these which you can place in bereavement boxes include:

 - Favorite shirt or tie

 - News articles featuring the deceased